Skip to content

 Low Vision

-Audiobooks: View our sizeable collection of fiction and nonfiction titles on CD in unabridged formats.
+Browse our collection of fiction and nonfiction titles on CD in unabridged formats.

-eAudiobooks and eBooks: Fiction and nonfiction titles are available to download to your computer or personal device.
+Fiction and nonfiction titles are available to download to your computer or mobile device.
 For more information on these popular materials, visit our eBook or AudioBooks pages

-Large Print Materials: Take your pick from more than 2,000 large-print fiction and nonfiction titles for all ages, including new bestsellers conveniently displayed near our front door.
-Make selections in person, by phone or email, or by searching our catalog at baldwinlib.org.
+Take your pick from more than 2,000 large-print fiction and nonfiction titles for all ages, including new bestsellers conveniently displayed in Claudia Ireland reading room.
+Make selections in person, by phone or email, or by searching our online catalog at baldwinlib.org.
 Those who are physically unable to visit the library may be eligible for our Home Delivery service.

 • Hand-held rimless magnifier with light